Skip to main navigation Skip to main content Skip to page footer

 Fields of action clearly defined and measurable

-We take a holistic view of our company's areas of activity in the social, economic and ecological dimensions.
-These focal points are regularly updated, evaluated in terms of their relevance and continuously developed.
-For orientation and prioritization, we apply the double materiality analysis and are thus in the context of CSRD.
+We take a holistic view of our company's areas of activity in terms of social, economic, and environmental dimensions.
+These priorities are regularly updated, evaluated in terms of their relevance, and continuously developed.
+We use a dual materiality analysis for orientation and prioritization, which is in line with the Corporate Social Responsibility Directive.

-We systematically include the perspectives of our most important stakeholder groups - including shareholders, employees, customers, business partners, suppliers, regional institutions and society - in our analyses.
-In this way, we ensure that our sustainability strategy not only meets regulatory requirements, but also reflects the expectations and needs of our stakeholders.
+We systematically incorporate the perspectives of our most important stakeholders—including shareholders, employees, customers, suppliers, regional institutions, society, banks, and insurance companies—into our analyses.
+In this way, we ensure that our sustainability strategy not only meets regulatory requirements but also reflects the expectations and needs of our stakeholders.

 Responsibility for people